oceanumeric/ININ-tutorial/_posts/2023-12-23-modern-teaching-environment.md

 ---
+title: Modern Teaching Environment
-title: The simplest way is the best way
+subtitle: The simplest way is the best way
 layout: post
 ---